About the Fellowship

 The Mycoskie-UC Berkeley Psychedelic Documentary Fellowship aims to empower a new generation of filmmakers exploring the burgeoning field of psychedelics.
 We're looking for groundbreaking narratives fit for cinematic storytelling – untold stories that captivate audiences and shed light on the science, policy, business and culture of this new era of psychedelics.
 We're committed to fostering a diverse pool of filmmakers to document this rapidly changing field.

-The Mycoskie-UC Berkeley Psychedelic Documentary Fellowship will offer awards at two distinct funding levels:
+The Mycoskie-UC Berkeley Psychedelic Documentary Fellowship will offer three distinct types of grants:

 The Mycoskie-UC Berkeley Psychedelic Documentary Fellowship is a project of the UC Berkeley Center for the Science of Psychedelics.